3-manifolds/SnapPy/doc_src/verify_internals.rst

 The recommeded way to obtain certified intervals for the shapes is via ``manifold.tetrahedra_shapes(intervals=True)`` as `described earlier
 <verify.html>`_.
-Here we document the ``CertifiedShapesEngine`` used
+Here we document the ``KrawczykShapesEngine'' and
-internally to generate these intervals.
-It is of interest for those users who want to understand the underlying interval math and experiment with the Newton interval method.
+``IntervalNewtonShapesEngine'' which is implemented internally to generate the intervals.
+It is of interest for those users who want to understand the underlying interval math and experiment with the Newton interval method or the Krawczyk test.
+``CertifiedShapesEngine'' is an alias of either ``KrawczykShapesEngine'' or ``IntervalNewtonShapesEngine'' to determine the default method used by verify.

 ..   automodule:: snappy.verify
 ..   autoclass:: CertifiedShapesEngine
+     :members:
+     :inherited-members:

+..   autoclass:: IntervalNewtonShapesEngine
+     :members:
+     :inherited-members:

+..   autoclass:: KrawczykShapesEngine
      :members:
      :inherited-members:

 Verification of hyperbolicity
 -----------------------------